SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 ![](images/moving-existing-apps/rhamt-logo.png)

-Red Hat Migration Toolkit for Applications (RHMTA) is an extensible and customizable rule-based tool that helps simplify migration of Java applications.
+Migration Toolkit for Applications (MTA) is an extensible and customizable rule-based tool that helps simplify migration of Java applications.

 It is used by organizations for: